 An ‘expat’ is the shortened version of the word ‘expatriate’.
 Expatriate is an old British word which is used to define someone who lived outside their country of origin.

-In February 2016, I’m celebrating my eighth anniversary of living as an expat outside the U.S. The first seven and half years of my expat-hood, I was in Panama.
+In February 2018, I’ll celebrate 10 years of living as an expat outside the U.S. The first seven and half years of my expat-hood, I was in Panama.

 People become interested in living outside their native countries for a variety of reasons.
 For most North Americans, that choice is driven by:

 - retirement abroad.

 It’s my experience that too many expats – especially those driven by retirement and employment – don’t always conduct sufficient research about their new country BEFORE they arrive to live there.

 That was my experience in Panama, at any rate.
 And, let me tell you, my husband and I – and many of our friends – grew tired of hearing complaint upon complaint from what seemed like an unending number of these expats, at almost every opportunity.
 (I got so tired of it, personally, that I penned two books about this very topic specific to Panama – you can find those here.)

 Thus, my love of helping others find the resources that I once didn’t even know how to ask for myself, grew over the years, and here we are…